nateshmbhat/pyttsx3/README.md

 engine.runAndWait() ;
 ```

+**Full documentation of the Library is available at : https://pyttsx3.readthedocs.io/en/latest/**

 #### Included TTS engines :
 + sapi5
 + nsss
 + espeak

 **Feel free to wrap another text-to-speech engine for use with pyttsx.**

+### Project Links :

++ Python Package Index for downloads (https://pypi.python.org)
++ GitHub site for source , bugs, and Q&A (https://github.com/nateshmbhat/pyttsx3)
++ Read the Full documentation at (https://pyttsx3.readthedocs.org)